-- Data to 31 March 2018 showed that the practice's uptake for cervical screening was below the 80% coverage target for the national screening programme.
-However, the practice provided us with unverified data during our inspection to show that they had improved and achieved an 84% uptake to date. - The practices' uptake for breast and bowel cancer screening was below the national average.
+- The practice's uptake for cervical screening was below the 80% coverage target for the national screening programme.
+However, the practice provided us with unverified data after our inspection to show that they had improved and achieved an 81% uptake to date. - The practices' uptake for breast and bowel cancer screening was below the national average.
 Staff told us that patients who failed to attend cancer screening were sent letters reminding and encouraging them to take up the screening opportunities available. - The number of new cancer cases treated which resulted from a two week wait referral was in line with local and national averages. - The practice was proactive in offering online services, as well as a full range of health promotion and screening that reflected the needs for this age group. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.